Vincit/objection.js/doc/api/query-builder/eager-methods.md

 **Limitations:**

  * Relations cannot be referenced in the root query because they are not joined.
- * `limit` and `page` methods will work incorrectly when applied to a relation using `modifyEager` or `modifiers` because they will be applied on a query that fetches relations for multiple parents.
+ * `limit` and `page` methods will work incorrectly when applied to a relation using `modifyGraph` or `modifiers` because they will be applied on a query that fetches relations for multiple parents.
 You can use `limit` and `page` for the root query.

 See the [eager loading](/guide/query-examples.html#eager-loading) section for more examples and [RelationExpression](/api/types/#type-relationexpression) for more info about the relation expression language.